Abhiii1234/ETH-AVAX-Intermediate-Assesment/README.md

 }
 ```

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to a compatible version (e.g., 0.8.0), and then click on the "Compile MyContract.sol" button.
+Make sure the "Compiler" option is set to a compatible version (e.g., 0.8.0), and then click on the "Compile avalanche.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "MyContract" contract from the dropdown menu, and then click on the "Deploy" button.